UditAgarwal27/SurfSecurity/README.md

   C. python manage.py runserver
 3. Open browser and enter the url --> localhost:8000/login

 <- THIS IS ONLY DEMO.
-CERTAIN VERIFICATION AND AUTHENTICATION SCEHEMES ARE STILL NEEDED TO BE DONE -->
+CERTAIN VERIFICATION AND AUTHENTICATION SCEHEMES ARE STILL NEEDED TO BE DONE --> <br>
 << A word file is given in the repo explaining the Algorithm .
 Only for Educational Purpose >>